ADHD Guide

 Except when you have ADHD, those three steps each contain about forty invisible sub-steps that your brain skips, forgets, or abandons the moment something more interesting happens.
 And then you’re standing in your kitchen at 1 AM, staring at a bank balance that doesn’t make sense, trying to figure out where $400 went this week.

 You’ve tried the apps.
 You’ve watched the YouTube videos.
-You’ve made the spreadsheets — beautiful, color-coded spreadsheets that you used enthusiastically for four days before they became digital ghost towns.
+You’ve built the spreadsheets — beautiful, color-coded spreadsheets that you used enthusiastically for four days before they became digital ghost towns.
 The problem was never your motivation.
 The problem is that conventional money management systems are built for neurotypical brains, and yours doesn’t work that way.

 The Three ADHD Money Traps